Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Summary and discussions

 \section{Summary and discussions}

-In this work, motivated by both physical and philosophical arguments, we have established a minimal deformation of the classical (Newtonian) action.
-More precisely, inspired by the Riemann–Liouville fractional integral, we proposed a classical action that includes a power-law time-dependent kernel characterized by a fractional parameter $\alpha$.
-Nevertheless, we have shown that even in the presence of such a structure, a conserved quantity can still be obtained.
-One of the components of this conserved quantity corresponds to the time-averaged standard kinetic energy, which we interpreted as a fractional kinetic energy contribution.
+In this work, motivated by both physical and geometric considerations, we have constructed a minimal deformation of the classical (Newtonian) action by introducing a power-law time-dependent kernel governed by a fractional parameter $\alpha$.
+This kernel admits a natural interpretation as a nontrivial integration measure in time, placing the formulation within the broader class of measure-based approaches to anomalous or fractal dynamics \cite{calcagni2010quantum,calcagni2010fractal}.
+Within this framework, we have shown that a conserved effective quantity can still be defined, whose structure incorporates a time-averaged contribution of the standard kinetic energy, providing a natural interpretation of fractional kinetic energy.

 Motivated by the emergence of a fractional kinetic term and the existence of a conserved effective quantity, we further assumed that the standard gravitational potential may consistently be generalized into an effective potential, such that it is smoothly reduced to its Newtonian counterpart in the limit $\alpha = 1$.
 In the particular case where the standard and fractional contributions to the potential energy are separable, a fractional counterpart of the mechanical energy can be defined, whose sum with the standard contribution reproduces the conserved quantity obtained from the equations of motion.
 In the special limit $\alpha = 1$, the generalized action continuously reduces to its standard Newtonian counterpart, and the equations of motion reduce to their Newtonian form.